CeON/dataverse/doc/sphinx-guides/source/user/dataset-management.rst

 Supported Metadata Export Formats
 ---------------------------------

-Once a dataset has been published its metadata is exported in a variety of formats.
+Note that once a dataset has been published its metadata is exported in a variety of formats.
 A button on the dataset page's metadata tab will allow a user to export the metadata of the most recently published version of the dataset.
-Currently supported export formats are:
+Currently supported export formats are Datacite, DDI, Dublin Core, Schema.org JSON-LD, OpenAIRE, and Dataverse’s native JSON format.

-- Dublin Core
-- DDI (Data Documentation Initiative)
-- DataCite 4
-- JSON (native Dataverse format)
-- OAI_ORE
-- OpenAIRE
-- Schema.org JSON-LD

 Adding a New Dataset
 ====================